dgryski/go-perfbook/performance.md

 what changes can be made.
 Ensure you're making progress at each step.
 Frequently one improvement will enable others to be made.
 (Now that I'm not doing A, I can simplify B by doing C instead.)
-This means you need to keep looking at the entire picture and not get to obsessed with one small set of lines.
+This means you need to keep looking at the entire picture and not get too obsessed with one small set of lines.

 Once you've settled on the right algorithm, program tuning is the process of